Adpetfem83/Pyber_Analysis/README.md

 ![Fares_by_City_Type](https://github.com/Adpetfem83/Pyber_Analysis/blob/main/Images/Fare_by_city_type.png)

-And last but not least, the multi-line graph that shows the weekly fares for all three city types from January 2019 to April of the same year.
-The graph shows that the sum of fares for urban cities was more than $1800 which is more than 3 times the max value for the rural cities.
+Meanwhile, the multi-line graph above shows the weekly fares for all three city types from January 2019 to April of the same year.
+The graph reveals that the sum of fares for urban cities was more than $1800 which is more than 3 times the max value for the rural cities.
 The sum of fares for suburban cities was less than $1500 throughout.
 Even though we concluded that the fares were more expensive in rural areas, this graph still happens to address that urban sum of fares was relatively a lot higher.
 This because the sum of fares accounts for all the rides made during that time, which we also concluded that urban cities had a lot more drivers and rides made.

 ## Summary